Core Rules

 Judge the results as follows:

-- 66. Exceptional fortune, an extraordinary outcome, or extreme impact.
+- 66. No risk, exceptional fortune, an extraordinary outcome, or extreme impact.

-- 6. Good fortune, a desirable outcome, or full impact.
+- 6. Limited risk, good fortune, a desirable outcome, or full impact.

 - 4-5.
-Middling fortune, a mixed outcome, or partial impact.
+Standard risk, middling fortune, a mixed outcome, or partial impact.

 The Event Roll